aartitandon/SURE-EH-Research-Project/Subquestions.md

 # Objective

-To understand the ‘Pesticide Labels Now’ mobile application user audience and their preferences for app utility.
+## To understand the ‘Pesticide Labels Now’ mobile application user audience and their preferences for app utility.

-# Features to Help Understand User Characteristics:
+# Features to Help Understand User Characteristics

 -   Location
 -   Device